hubenya/seattle-201d22/06-dom_objects_domain_modeling/README.md

-# Class 6: The DOM, Domain Modeling, and Introduction to Objects
+# Class 6: The DOM, Domain Modeling, & Introduction to Objects

 **Learning Objectives**